 In the tragedy surrounding my sister my Father and I were on the same page, he needed to pay for his crime to the fullest.
 My Mother provided a different balance that even years later I still struggle with, but it is so important to grasp; within days, not months, not years, DAYS,

 Mom said words I never expected to hear, “I forgive him.
 I cannot carry a grudge, I cannot carry bitterness, and I cannot carry anger around with me.
 I am just not that way.
 And you cannot either; it will tear your heart to pieces.
-It is God’s job to judge, not mine.”
+It is God’s job to judge, not ours.”

 I have argued with my doubting self on this topic since that fateful day on 3-11-2001.
 As I see bullies surround us in not only homes and schools, but in businesses, government, social media and even churches, I notice one common factor – bullies carry anger.
 Because they have eaten more pain and seldom taste true forgiveness, they spew back out their bitterness, anger, and hate on everyone else.